Guidance (updated 17th August 2020)

-The Government published new Regulations and official guidance (here) to require face coverings to be worn in a shop, supermarket, shopping centre and transport hubs in England from Friday 24 July.
+The Government published on Friday, 24th July regulations and official guidance (here) to require face coverings to be worn in a shop, supermarket, shopping centre and transport hubs in England.

 - The guidance confirms that if a shop or supermarket has a café or seating area for you to eat and drink, then you can remove your face covering in this area only.
 You must put a face covering back on once you leave your seating area.
 If you are in a cafe or takeaway restaurant that does not provide table service, you must wear a face covering unless you are in a designated seated area.
 For absolute clarity, this means that when entering a takeaway, customers must be wearing face masks and should only remove them if they sit down to eat